nmfs-fish-tools/SSMSE/JOSS/paper.md

 # Figures

 ![The main components of MSE simulations.
-The operating model (OM) represents the “truth”.
+The operating model (OM) represents the hypothesized dynamics.
 From the OM, data can be sampled (in sample data step) and passed to the management strategy.
 The management strategy is run and usually influences the OM (e.g., the management strategy may remove a certain amount of catch from the OM) as the OM is stepped forward in time.
 The